 Acknowledge the dialog displayed with "Yes".

-Now, you can visually evaluate the recorded values without needing any component of WinCC (TIA Portal).
+Now, you can visually evaluate the recorded values without needing any component of WinCC (TIA Portal) or WinCC flexible.

 Creation and test environment